-Each species or cultivar has its own common name, but they are all know as "Ornamental Onions".
+Each species or cultivar has its own common name, but they are all known as "Ornamental Onions".

 Hardiness depends on the variety being grown and the growing conditions, but most alliums will do well in USDA Hardiness Zones 4-10

 There's a good amount of variety in Allium plants.
 Drumstick alliums only grow about 1 ft. tall, with 1-inch flower heads, while giant 'Globemaster' can top 4 ft. in height and sport huge globes of 8 - 10-inch flower heads.
 You will need to read the descriptions closely

 For the best flowering and healthiest plants, place your alliums in a site that gets a full day of sun.
 They will grow in partial shade, but since so many of them have short seasons, give them as much sun as you can.